alza-bitz/snowpark-clj/README.md

 Copyright © 2025 Alex Coyle

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the [Eclipse Public License](LICENSE) either version 2.0 or (at your option) any later version.